telerik/kendo-ui-core/docs/web/grid/appearance.md

         table-layout: fixed;
     }

+Column widths must be set only via the `width` property of the Grid columns.
+Using table cell width styles is incorrect.
-When creating the Grid from an HTML `table`, column widths can be set via the `col` elements.
+When creating the Grid from an HTML `table`, column widths can be set via width styles of the table `col` elements.

 > [Scrolling makes the Grid render separate tables for the header and data area](#scrolling) and naturally, these tables should have synchronized column widths.
 This can be ensured only when the `table-layout` is `fixed`.
 As a result, it is not possible to have a scrollable Grid with automatic table layout